gendall/terraform-digitalocean-droplet-docker/README.md

-# DigitalOcean Droplet SSH
+# DigitalOcean Droplet Docker

-A Terraform module that will create a DigitalOcean Droplet with sensible defaults and with the specified SSH key authorized.
+A Terraform module that will create a DigitalOcean Droplet with Docker installed and the specified SSH key authorized.

 ## Usage